 Freedom Trail (Boston, MA)

-Boston has a wealth of colonial history.
+There are plenty of things to do in Boston with it’s wealth of colonial history.
 There’s early American architecture, Revolutionary War battle sites, and storied hangouts where the founding fathers did their best work.
 Believe it or not, you can find most of these sites along the famous “Freedom Trail.”
 The Freedom Trail weaves its way through Downtown Boston, and connects many famous historic sites, including the Paul Revere House, the Battle of Bunker Hill site, the Boston Massacre site, and the Boston Common.
 You can take a guided tour, led by costumed tour guides, or you can walk along the trail at your own pace (easy to do, since it’s marked by a continuous red line on the road).
 While there are plenty of “must-see” attractions in Boston, this one might be the cream of the crop.

 Mount Washington (NH)